docksal/docksal/docs/behat.md

 ### Add Behat debug configuration

 Open *Run/Debug Configurations* (menu item *Run->Edit Configurations...*).
-In the opened window on the left side add new Behat configuration:
+In the opened window on the left side, add the new Behat configuration:

 ![](img/behat-run-debug-configuration.png)

-Choose Test Runner option *Defined in the configuration file*.
+Choose the Test Runner option *Defined in the configuration file*.

 ### Run tests

-On the PhpStorm panel choose Behat debug configuration and run it:
+On the PhpStorm panel, choose Behat debug configuration and run it:

 ![](img/behat-run-tests.png)

-If everything is ok, you will see a window with tests result (all tests are run in this case):
+If everything is ok, you will see a window with test results (all tests are run in this case):

 ![](img/behat-run-window.png)

 You can re-run any scenario from this window.
 If you click on scenario or test, PhpStorm will open window with this scenario/test.

-You can also open folder with Behat features (`tests/behat/features` directory in your project) and run any feature tests by right clicking on it and choosing **Run 'feature-name'** option.
+You can also open the folder with Behat features (`tests/behat/features` directory in your project) and run any feature tests by right clicking on it and choosing the **Run 'feature-name'** option.

 ![](img/behat-test-features.png)